Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Thailand 4.0 aims to bring Thais out of the middle-income trap.
 Find out how these developments will affect e-commerce within Thailand and Southeast Asia.

-In October 2018, Thailand formally launched its Thailand 4.0 initiative.
+In October 2018, Thailand formally launched1 its Thailand 4.0 initiative.
 With an eye on technological innovation, regional competitiveness, and financial empowerment for all Thais, the policy stretches far and wide across different industries.
 It also sets some tough standards and goals for education, industry, and trade.

-Officials from the International Labour Organisation describe Thailand 4.0 as “an economic model based on creativity, innovation, new technology and high-quality services” with the aim of improving Thais’ quality of life.
+Officials from the International Labour Organisation describe2 Thailand 4.0 as “an economic model based on creativity, innovation, new technology and high-quality services” with the aim of improving Thais’ quality of life.
 The policy is seen as a way to free the country from the “middle-income trap”, “inequality trap”, and “imbalanced trap”.

 For e-commerce players who are eyeing business in Thailand, the policy is good news.
-Many of its programs and goals will support the development of the country’s e-commerce market, which is expected to account for 5 percent of total retail sales over the next five years, up from the current proportion of 1 percent of retail sales currently.
+Many of its programs and goals will support the development of the country’s e-commerce market, which is expected to account for 5 percent of total retail sales over the next five years, up from the current proportion3 of 1 percent of retail sales currently.

-The last approach aims to “unlock individual limitation” by providing financial support and social opportunities to Thais who live in poverty and those who earn moderate incomes but lack financial security.
-E-commerce is seen as a way for individuals to augment their income by setting up small online ventures—something that is becoming more feasible with increased startup funding in the country’s e-commerce and marketplace sector.
+The last approach aims to “unlock individual limitation5” by providing financial support and social opportunities to Thais who live in poverty and those who earn moderate incomes but lack financial security.
+E-commerce is seen as a way for individuals to augment their income by setting up small online ventures—something that is becoming more feasible with increased startup funding in the country’s e-commerce and marketplace sector6.
 This, in turn, may increase opportunities for more Thais to set up e-commerce businesses.

 Food, Agriculture and Bio-Tech